dlmacedo/starter-academic/content/publication/2020-ieee-iot/index.md

 ---
-title: "An example journal article"
+title: "NEW An example journal article"
 authors:
 - admin
 - Robert Ford